alidcastano/alidcastano.com/content/articles/2019-12-22-LispSimple.md

         (* n (factorial (- n 1)))))
 ```

 The first example is seven lines long, the second one is four.
-In the second example, however, with the parens jumbled up at the end, there’s more noise.
-But here’s what I didn't realize about parans before writing Lisp: there's wonderful editor support for them.
-From colorizing a pair of parans based on their nesting to connecting them with a line as you focus on their block of code.
-So, parans give you more control over the structure of your code and shorter programs, without the trade-offs you'd visually expect.
+In the second example, however with the parenthesis jumbled up at the end, there’s more noise.
+But here’s what I didn't realize about parenthesis before writing Lisp: there's wonderful editor support for them.
+From colorizing a pair of parenthesis based on their nesting to connecting them with a line as you focus on their block of code.
+So, parenthesis give you more control over the structure of your code and shorter programs, without the trade-offs you'd visually expect.

 With Lisp, as you learn why its syntax is the way it is, your conception of nice syntax changes.
 The same way vegetables taste better once you associate their taste with health, parenthesis read better once you associate their presence with simplicity, and install a plugin for vscode that makes them visually appealing to look at.